astronomer/airflow-guides/guides/airflow-openlineage.md

 According to [Datakin](https://datakin.com/), the creators of the OpenLineage standard and leaders in the data lineage space, data lineage is “the complicated set of relationships between datasets”.
 The concept of data lineage encompasses:

 - **Lineage metadata** that describes your datasets (e.g. a table in Snowflake) and jobs (e.g. tasks in your DAG).
-- **A lineage graph** that visualizes your jobs and datasets and shows how they are connected.
+- **A lineage frontend** that allows you to view and interact with your lineage metadata, including a graph that visualizes your jobs and datasets and shows how they are connected.

 If you want to read more on the concept of data lineage and why it’s important, check out this [Datakin blog post](https://datakin.com/what-is-data-lineage/).